yglcode/golang-oop-primitives/README.md

 Another Go's design [proverbs](https://go-proverbs.github.io/) is preference for small interfaces.
 The prime examples are [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer) which have one method.
 Small interfaces encourage separation of concerns and better abstraction.

 In Go, interfaces allow *consumer* code specify what polymorphic behaviors it expects.
-Reexaming above "Shape" interface, we can find it has two consumers, and Shape interface is in fact a mix of two separate method-sets:
+Reexamining above "Shape" interface, we can find it has two consumers, and Shape interface is in fact a mix of two separate method-sets:

 1st consumer is client code which call/use the hierarchy of Shape / Circle / Rectangle /..., which expects something *drawable*:
 ```go